Declarations to see what God sees and hears

 Declarations to see and hear from God

-For easy navigation through this article on prayer declarations to see and hear what God gives his children, click one of the links below.
+For easy navigation on this article on prayer declarations to see and hear what God gives his children, click one of the links below.
 Bring heaven on to the earth; be better prepared for the future.
+Strongly recommend you read the referenced Bible verses given in grey at the end of the declarations within brackets once, so that you are empowered with greater understanding as you make the declarations.

 Declaration prayers to see and hear what God perceives